Disaster Manual: Section 9 - Insurance Issues

 - If you have a concern about a private mortgage lender, you should contact the Federal Trade Commission (FTC) at 877-382-4357.
 You may also visit its website at www.ftc.gov.

 - If the lender is a state-chartered savings and loan, or bank, contact the Texas Savings and Loan Department at 512-475-1350.

-- If the lender is a Federal Chartered Lender, contact the Office of Thrift Supervision at 972-277-9500.
+- If the lender is a Federal Chartered Lender, contact the Office of the Comptroller of the Currency at 202-649-6870.

 - In some instances, the U.S. Department of Housing and Urban Development (HUD) can help.
 Call HUD at 800-225-5342.

 Q. 9-40 -- Wind caused my tree to fall on my house, which caused damage to my roof.
 Does my homeowners policy cover the damage to my house and pay for the removal of the tree from my property?

 If your policy provides coverage for wind, and the wind causes a tree or tree limbs to damage the roof of the home, the insurance company should cover the roof damage and also should pay any reasonable amount to lift or cut the tree (or limbs) off of the damaged structure and put them on the ground.
 Once the tree or limbs are on the ground, they may or may not pay for the debris removal.
 Some companies limit debris coverage for removal to $500 per tree and $1,000 per loss.
 Contact your insurance company or agent regarding coverage.